shardeum/network-status/backend/README.md

 # Shardeum Status Server

 This is a Node server that monitors the Shardeum network on a set interval and feeds the data to Prometheus (A time series database we are using to store metrics).
-The services and their expected responses are contained in the `endpoints.jsoon` file within the backend folder.
+The services and their expected responses are contained in the `endpoints.json` file within the backend folder.

 ## Running it locally